NightHammer1000/steamdeck-guide/README.md

 The File Structure of the Guide also has a few rules:

-1. Images should be placed under /img in a folder with the same name as your markdown file.
+1. Images, Videos and other Files should be placed under /img in a folder with the same name as your markdown file.
 No external Images please as these are prone to vanishing.

 2. Your Markdown File should be placed in under /pages in its corresponding category folder.